metadata toggle

 Special precautions for use

-Special precautions for use in animals
+Special precautions for use in the target species

 A high rate of in vitro resistance has been demonstrated in European strains of Brachyspira hyodysenteriae implying that the product will not be sufficiently efficacious against swine dysentery.